This page contains affiliate links. Please read our disclosure for more info.

 Simon enjoyed the curry which was a generous amount of food but less variety than the lunch set.

 Details: 2nd floor of Ebisu building (the door is to the left of Lawsons), Shimozutsumi-cho, 82.
-Open from 12 pm – 7 pm (lunch until 3 pm).
-Closed Thursday.
+Open from Tues – Wed and Fri – Sun 12pm – 7pm.
+Closed Monday and Thursday.

 5) Veg Out

-Veg Out has a great location with views of the Kamo River.
+Veg Out is a Kyoto vegan cafe with a great location overlooking the Kamo River.

-The vegan menu includes Buddha bowls and paninis but our favourite dish was the obanzai lunch set which includes rice, soup, salad, and a mix of Japanese and international dishes.
+The plant-based menu includes Buddha bowls and paninis but our favourite dish was the obanzai lunch set which includes rice, soup, salad, and a mix of Japanese and international dishes.

 The raw mint chocolate cheesecake and kombucha were also delicious and they have a small bulk buy section including granola.